LabHMChenABRC/PARE-analysis/Metagene-plot/README.md

 # GuitarPlotFast.R
-Draw a metagene plot based on PARE/Degradome dataset.
+A Linux command-line Rscript to draw a metagene plot based on the Degradome dataset.

 ## Installation

-Download GuitarPlotFast.R in your $HOME/bin direction which should be added to $PATH variable
+Download GuitarPlotFast.R in your $HOME/bin direction which should be added to the Linux PATH variable
 ```
 wget -O ~/bin/GuitarPlotFast.R https://raw.githubusercontent.com/LabHMChenABRC/PARE-analysis/main/Metagene-plot/GuitarPlotFast.R
 ```